As wildfires burn across Washington state, Inslee declares an emergency

 “Wildfires are threatening the safety and livelihoods of Washingtonians all across the state,” Inslee said in prepared remarks.
 “And the COVID-19 pandemic has put additional strain on our resources, as some of our usual support is further limited due to international movement restrictions.”

-Meanwhile, the hot, dry weather makes it easier for lightning strikes to spark blazes.
+Hot, dry weather makes it easier for lightning strikes to spark blazes.

 “Due to hot, dry conditions and lighting storms, we have fires burning across Washington and existing firefighting resources are at capacity,” said Commissioner of Public Lands Hilary Franz in the statement.